pripley/pripley.github.io/README.md

-# pripley.github.io
+# Eleven Fifty Assignments

-Repository for all Eleven Fifty projects
+A collection of my completed projects for the Eleven Fifty Web Development course